Zeyu-Li/unity-user-guide/README.md

 This is my default setup.
 The **Scene** panel is the most important viewport.
 This is where you modify the scene.
 The **Game** scene only turns on if you hit play.
 It is a preview of what the user will see if you build the current scene.

 On the right hand side, we have the **Project** directory (folder) panel on the bottom.
-This is where all your assets are (ie art, music, scripts, etc.).
+This is where all your assets are (ie art, music, scripts).
 The **Hierarchy** is like a layers panel in Photoshop.
 It is an arrangement of all elements in the scene.
 For every element of the scene can be hidden from the view by hitting eye button when hovering on the element.
 The lock button is the pointer icon.
 The **Inspector** contains all modifiable aspect of an element along with info.
 This is where you drag scripts in the element.

 Other panels include a console, which will output when the game is run.
 The **Animator** and **Animation** go hand in hand and creates animation for sprites.